snowflakejs/prime/README.md

 This app was built with ReactJS and Redux using Webpack 4. <br>

 The data was stored in Google Firebase.
-A simple form validation was implemented to check for required fields.<br>
+A simple form validation was implemented to check for the required fields.<br>

 Code syntax and styling was checked using ESLint with Flow for type-checking of the React components. <br>